canarybit/cc-docs/docs/inspector.md

 1. Data or application owners (relying party) need to get a valid evidence from TEE to make sure it is authentic and trustworthy.
 CBclient uses AMD, Intel, and NVIDIA (based on the used TEE) tools to get an evidence from TEE.
 The attester collects evidence, add nonce, extra data, and optional CSR and sends it to inspetor.
 2. Inspector verifies evidence, nonce and applies policies.
 3. If CSR in included in the request, Inspector sends the CSR to SCEP CA server.
 SCEP CA server verifies the CSR and challenge password and returns a signed certificate.
-4. Inspector sends back attestaion results and signed certificate to the CBclient.
+4. Inspector sends back attestation results and signed certificate to the CBclient.
 5. CBclient forwards the attestation results and signed certificate to the relying party.
 The relying party verifies the attestation results and then decides if it should trust the attester or not to transfer its own data or application to the TEE.